Glossary of Terms

 the amount of heating your equipment delivers for every dollar

-spent on fuel.
-A higher rating indicates more efficient equipment.
+energy into usable heat.
+A higher rating indicates more efficient

 This rating is calculated in accordance with the Department